JustinGOSSES/sideproject_planning/README.md

 #### Geoscience
 - Potential future NLP & Geoscience project building on experience with geovec-playground repo???
   - idea
-- Interactive map & pictures of roadcut imagery from google streetview.
-Training machine learning model to detect road cuts or outcrops and then place on map with quality score that can use a frame of reference of either all data, regional data, or local data for quality of roadcut imagery cutoff.
+- Interactive map & pictures of roadcut imagery from google streetview:
+  -  Training machine learning model to detect road cuts or outcrops and then place on map with quality score that can use a frame of reference of either all data, regional data, or local data for quality of roadcut imagery cutoff.

 #### Generative Art